commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

     <tr>
         <td colspan="2">
             <p>
-                The solution idea about the new line item and changed order is still same with the case-1, but do we need to remove and add line item with <b>SKU-1</b>?
-Which is not needed and we could start the removing and adding from the changed order.
+                The solution idea about the new line item and changed order is still same like in the case-1.
+Do we need to remove and add line item with <b>SKU-1</b>?
+No, it is not needed and we could start the removing and adding from the changed order.
             </p>
             <pre lang="json">